 A - Depending on number of simultaneous users, the download speed is 3Mbps.

-Q - Who can I call if I need help accessing the service for the first ?
+Q - Who can I call if I need help accessing the service for the first time?

-A - Broward County’s Call Center staff can step you through the brief instructions for accessing the wireless service.
+A - Broward County’s Call Center staff can walk you through the brief instructions for accessing the wireless service.
 You can reach them at 954-831-4000.